-Probably the best-known data integration technology, ETL or Extract, Transform, Load is a data integration process that involves the extraction of data from a source system and its loading to a target destination after transformation.
+The best-known data integration technology, ETL or Extract, Transform, Load, is a data integration process that involves extracting data from a source system and loading it to a target destination after transformation.

-ETL is used for data consolidation primarily and can be conducted in batches or in a near-real-time manner using change data capture (CDC).
-Batch ETL is mostly used for bulk movements of data, such as during data migration.
-On the other hand, CDC is a more suitable choice to transfer changes or updated data to the target destination.
+The primary use of ETL is for data consolidation.
+It can be conducted in batches or near-real-time using change data capture (CDC).
+The main use case for batch ETL bulk movements of large amounts of data is during data migration.
+On the other hand, the CDC is a more suitable choice for transferring changes or updated data to the target destination.

-During the ETL process, data is extracted from a database, ERP solution, cloud application, or file systems and transferred to another database or a data repository.
+The ETL process involves extracting data from a database, ERP solution, cloud application, or file system and transferring it to another database or data repository.
 The transformations performed on the data vary depending on the specific data management use case.
-However, common transformations performed include data cleansing, data quality, data aggregation, and data reconciliation.
+However, common transformations include data cleansing, quality, aggregation, and reconciliation.

 Enterprise Information Integration (EII)

-Unlike batch ETL, EII can handle real-time data integration and delivery use-cases very easily, allowing business users to consume fresh data for data analysis and reporting.
+Unlike batch ETL, EII can easily handle real-time data integration and delivery use cases, allowing business users to consume fresh data for data analysis and reporting.

 Enterprise Data Replication (EDR)

-Used as a data propagation technique, Enterprise Data Replication (EDR) is a real-time data consolidation method that involves moving data from one storage system to another.
-In its simplest form, EDR involves moving a dataset from one database to another database having the same schema.
-However, recently, the process has become more complex to involve heterogeneous source and target databases, with data being replicated at regular intervals, in real-time, or sporadically, depending on the needs of the enterprise.
+Used as a data propagation technique, Enterprise Data Replication (EDR) is a real-time data consolidation method.
+It involves moving data from one storage system to another.
+In its simplest form, EDR consists of moving a dataset from one database to another with the same schema.
+Recently, the process has become more complex, involving different source and target databases.
+Data is also being replicated at regular intervals, in real-time, or sporadically, depending on the needs of the enterprise.

-While both EDR and ETL involve bulk movement of data, EDR is different because it does not involve any kind of data transformation or manipulation.
+While EDR and ETL involve bulk movement of data, EDR is different because it does not involve any data transformation or manipulation.

-Looking to implement an automated data integration software for your business?
-Learn in detail about how Astera can help you take advantage of these data integration techniques and create an agile data ecosystem, get in touch with our support department at [email protected] and find out which data integration approach works for your use-case, or download a free trial of Centerprise and get started right away!
+Are you looking to implement an automated data integration platform for your business?
+Learn in detail about how Astera can help you take advantage of these data integration techniques and create an agile data ecosystem, get in touch with our support department at [email protected] and find out which data integration approach works for your use case, or download a free trial of Centerprise and get started right away!